ESCItem

 export var player_orients_on_arrival = true

-If true, player orients towards ‘interaction_direction’ as player character arrives.
+If true, player orients towards ‘interaction_angle’ as player character arrives.

-Let the player turn to this direction when the player arrives at the item
+Let the player turn to this angle when the player arrives at the item

 tooltip_name